italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

    format such as JSON Web Token (JWT) to ensure light and fast data management and be compliant with the various formats used for EUDIW solutions.
-2. **Simplicity**: The Wallet Provider should be based on a REST architecture for issuing wallet instance attestations.
+2. **Simplicity**: The Wallet Provider should be based on a REST architecture for issuing Wallet Instance Attestations.
 3. **Public key holder binding**: The Wallet Instance Attestation must be securely linked to the Wallet Instance public key.
 4. **Issued and signed by an accredited Wallet Provider**: